appwebtech/Kubernates-End-to-End-App-Deployment/README.md

 ```
 </details>

-After instantiating the service, I launched the browser using minikube, which assigned a service to mongo-express and launched it using the default systems.
+After instantiating the service, I launched the browser using **minikube**, which assigned a service to mongo-express and launched it using the default systems.

 ![image-7](./images/image-7)

 Poking things around to create a **Test-DB** database.

 ![image-8](./images/image-8)